-It’s an album marked inauspicious roots, a twisted path, and unanimous acclaim.
+It’s an album marked by inauspicious roots, a twisted path, and universal acclaim.
 And it’s always symbolized for me the late 60s in general.
 What an incredible wealth of great music.
 Here, an off-the-cuff psychedelic swan song by a group in the process of going belly-up.

 The Zombies were a British invasion band noted for both their relative raunchiness at times, alongside their exceptional musicality at others.
 They had two careers – the second of which didn’t exist.
 Maybe I’d better explain that.